As you discover more about WordPress, you may occasionally come across something called a blogroll.

 (Link category description)

-Repeat this process to add as many link categories as you need.
+Repeat this process to add as many link categories as your site requires.

-After you have finished setting up your link categories, you can add new links.
+Once you have set up your link categories, you can being adding new links.

-To create a new link, go to the WP dashboard menu and choose Links > Add New …
+To add a new link, choose Links > Add New in the main navigation menu …

 (Add New Link screen)

-You can also access this page by clicking on the ‘Add New’ button in the main Links page …
+You can also access this screen by clicking on ’Add New’ in the main Links page …

 The ‘Add New Links’ page includes a number of sections: